007ash/Electricity-Demand-Forecasting/README.md

-Run
+Run \n
-Application.py  --> WebApp implementation of the model app.py  --> Tkinter implementation of the model test2 --> Basic implementation of the model (with any Front-End)
+Application.py  --> WebApp implementation of the model \n app.py  --> Tkinter implementation of the model \n test2 --> Basic implementation of the model (with any Front-End) \n